Oracle → Azure SQL: Conceptual Modernization Mapping

 |---|---|---|

-The biggest mental shift: In Oracle, you tune the instance (SGA, PGA, background processes).
-In Azure SQL, you tune the workload (queries, indexes, tier selection).
-The "instance" tuning is done by Microsoft.
+Mental shift: In Oracle you tune the instance (SGA, PGA, background processes).
+In Azure SQL PaaS you tune the workload (queries, indexes, tier selection) — Microsoft manages the engine.

 High Availability & Disaster Recovery